Ardriaxv/ED-Coriolis-Analyzer/README.md

 1. Open the HTML file in any modern browser
 2. Export your build from Coriolis.io
-   - Click **Export → JSON**
+   Click **Export → JSON**
 3. Paste the JSON into the text box
 4. Click **Add New Build**
-   - All stats auto‑fill
+   All stats auto fill
 5. Click **Run Analysis**
-   - View your build evaluation
+   View your build evaluation
 6. Click **Open in Coriolis**
-   - Loads the exact build in Coriolis
+   Loads the exact build in Coriolis